Latin Americans hail Francis as man to lead troubled Church

 But the man who was widely reported to have come second to Joseph Ratzinger for the papacy in 2005 is not seen as bringing many changes to the way Church is run this time round.

-For Catholics across the world though, his outlook mattered less, at least for now, than his origins and his quiet, calm demeanour as he was announced to the vast crowd in St Peter's Square - thanking God for choosing such a messenger.
+For the faithful across the world though, his outlook mattered less, at least for now, than his origins and his quiet, calm demeanour as he was announced to the vast crowd in St. Peter's Square - thanking God for choosing such a messenger.

-Jorge Bergoglio is known in his native Argentina as a modest man from a middle class family who is content to travel by bus.
-He is media shy and deeply concerned about the social inequalities rife in his homeland and across Latin America.
+Jorge Bergoglio is known in his native Argentina as a modest man from a middle class family, who is content to travel by bus and is deeply concerned about the social inequalities rife in his homeland and across Latin America.

-Leonardo Steiner, general secretary of National Conference of Brazilian Bishops, in Brasilia, said: "He's a very humble man, very close to the people.
-We could perceive that in the way he asked for the prayer and leaned into the public."

-In Nigeria, where many have hoped for a first African pope, Father Raymond Anoliefo, the priest who runs Our Lady of the Holy Rosary Catholic Church, in Ibeju, on the outskirts of Lagos, said: "I'm very elated, emphatic, impressed.
+Denis Hart, archbishop of Melbourne and president of the Australian Catholic Bishops' Conference, said Francis was "known for commitment to doctrine and social justice and is a humble man of simple lifestyle".

 The official reaction to the new pope was warm, with U.S. President Barack Obama calling him "a champion of the poor and the most vulnerable among us".